alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 ### **Non-functional Requirements**
 - **Performance:** How well does the system need to perform?

-The system needs to be able to register the input from the user instantly, and show it.
+The system needs to be able to register the input from the user instantly for a better measurement when calculating the WPM from the test.

 - **Reliability:** How reliable does the system and data need to be?

+The program needs to be fully reliable, as any innacuracies when gathering the data will result an inaccurate display of the WPM.

 - **Usability and Accessibility:** How easy to navigate does the system need to be?
 What instructions will we need for users to access the system?

+The system navigation needs to be easy to use with minimalistic design featuring the main parts of the test as well as other elements.
+There will also be a guide on how to use the program within the README.md file.

 ## **Determining Specifications**
 ### **Functional Secifications**
 - **User Requirements**
     - What does the user need to be able to do?
 List all specifications here.

+The user needs to be able to type letters to complete the test,

 - **Inputs & Outputs**
     - What inputs will the system need to accept and what outputs will it need to display?